geeksambhu/ShivaGaire_lp_set-5/README.md

 ## Q4

-An app/software development methodology, I prefer as a consultant to develop a Project.
+A software development methodology, I prefer as a consultant to develop a Software project.
  **Agile Scrum methodology**